-If you are looking for specific instructions for a particular SSO provider, check out our SSO guides in the Installation > SSO section.
+If you are looking for specific instructions for a particular single sign-on (SSO) provider, check out our SSO guides in the Installation > SSO section.

-In addition to offering integration with a variety of SSO providers, strongDM also allows the use of any OIDC-compliant SSO service.
+In addition to offering integrations with a variety of SSO providers, strongDM also allows the use of any OIDC-compliant SSO service.

 Provisioning and Suspension

 When provisioning users via SSO, if you wish to enforce MFA for those users, you will need to do so via the SSO provider.
 Using Duo via strongDM is not an option when the users are authenticating via an SSO provider instead of directly with strongDM.

 Only users visible in the strongDM Admin UI will be allowed to authenticate via SSO.
 Some SSO providers (such as Okta and Azure) additionally support provisioning features via SAML, which is not currently supported by strongDM.
 Users must be provisioned in strongDM manually in addition to being granted access within the SSO.

 When users are suspended or deleted within the SSO provider, current sessions are terminated and future authentications will be disallowed.

 When suspending or deleting a user in your SSO provider, you should also suspend or delete them within strongDM.